MacApos/NoteApp/README.md

 # NoteApp
-Simple app for creating and managing notes as well as their authors.
+This is a simple app for creating and managing notes as well as their authors.

 ## Technologies